kubernetes/steering/elections.md

 ## Election schedule and operation

 The steering committee picks election officers to operate the election and circulate a timeline for nominations, and the vote.
-At present because results are announced early October, the steering committee should consider the following schedule:
+The steering committee should consider the following rough schedule:

+- End of July
-- election officers selected by July 1
+  - Election officers
-- voter eligibility criteria chosen by Aug 23
+  - Voter eligibility criteria
+  - Election preparation
+- September
+  - Nomination period and election
+- October
+  - Conclusion of Election
-- results announced at first community meeting after Oct 4
+  - Results announced at first community meeting after the election concludes

+The election officers will choose exact dates for each step and propose the final schedule to steering per the [election procedure].

 ### Election officer selection